Fat Man and Little Boy (film): Basis

-Most of the characters were real people and most of the events real happenings, with some theatrical license used in the film.
+Most of the characters were real people and most of the events were real happenings, with some theatrical license used in the film.

 The character of Michael Merriman (John Cusack) is a fictional composite of several people and is put into the film to provide a moral compass as the "common man".
 Part of the character is loosely based on the scientist Louis Slotin.
-Contrary to Merriman's death in the movie, Slotin's accident and death occurred after the dropping of the two bombs on Japan, and his early death was feared by some as karma after the event; see their respective articles.
+Contrary to Merriman's death in the movie, Slotin's accident and death occurred after the dropping of the two bombs on Japan, and his early death was feared by some as karma after the event.
 A very similar mishap happened less than two weeks after the Nagasaki bomb, claiming the life of Harry Daghlian.
 Both incidents occurred with the same plutonium core, which became known as the demon core.

-Even before Oppenheimer was chosen to be the lead scientist of the Manhattan Project, he was under surveillance by the Federal Bureau of Investigation (FBI) due to suspected Communist sympathies.
-Once selected, the surveillance was constant: every single phone call was recorded and every contact with another person noted.
-After he was picked to head the laboratory, he only met with Tatlock one time, in mid-June 1943, where she told him that she still loved him and wanted to be with him.
+Even before Oppenheimer was chosen to be the lead scientist of the Manhattan Project, he was under surveillance by the Federal Bureau of Investigation (FBI) due to suspected Communist views.
+Once selected, the surveillance was constant: every single phone call was recorded and every contact with another person was noted.
+After he was picked to head the laboratory, he met with Tatlock only one time, in mid-June 1943, where she told him that she still loved him and wanted to be with him.
 After spending that night together, he never saw her again.
-She committed suicide six months after their meeting.
+She died by suicide six months after their meeting.

 Production

-Filming took place in the fall of 1988 mainly outside Durango, Mexico, where the Los Alamos research facility was re-created.
+The filming took place in the fall of 1988 mainly outside Durango, Mexico, where the Los Alamos research facility was re-created.
 The re-creation of the Los Alamos laboratory entailed 35 buildings and cost over $2 million to construct in 1988.

 Soundtrack

-The film includes a musical score by long-time composer Ennio Morricone.
-The entire score and extra music were released in 2011 by La-La Land Records.
-The 2-CD release has source cues, portions of others, and alternate takes that were dropped from the final cut of the film.
-Produced by Dan Goldwasser and mastered by Mike Matessino.
-The CD includes liner notes by film music writer Daniel Schweiger.
+The film's musical score was composed by Ennio Morricone.
+The entire score and extra music were released in 2011, by La La Land Records.
+The two-CD release, produced by Dan Goldwasser and mastered by Mike Matessino, has source cues, portions of others, and alternate takes that were dropped from the final cut of the film.
+The CD includes liner notes by film-music writer Daniel Schweiger.
 Only 3,000 copies were released.

 Reception

 The film has been criticized for distortion of history for dramatic effect, and miscasting in its choices of Paul Newman for the role of General Groves, and Dwight Schultz for the role of Oppenheimer.
-Noted critic Roger Ebert felt the film lackluster, giving it 1 and a 1/2 stars, and felt that "The story of the birth of the bomb is one of high drama, but it was largely intellectual drama, as the scientists asked themselves, in conversations and nightmares, what terror they were unleashing on the Earth.
+Noted critic Roger Ebert felt the film lackluster, giving it 1½ stars, saying, "The story of the birth of the bomb is one of high drama, but it was largely intellectual drama, as the scientists asked themselves, in conversations and nightmares, what terror they were unleashing on the Earth.
 Fat Man and Little Boy reduces their debates to the childish level of Hollywood stereotyping."
-The film holds a 48% rating on review aggregate Rotten Tomatoes based on 21 reviews.
+The film holds a 50% rating on review aggregate Rotten Tomatoes based on 24 reviews.

 The film made under $4 million on its original release.
-The film was entered into the 40th Berlin International Film Festival.
+It entered the 40th Berlin International Film Festival.